Mass media in Slovakia: Overview

 Describing a particular parallelism between media and politics, some experts noticed that some groups of voters prefers different media types than others: for instance, “nationalist- leftists” would prefer printed media, rather than “liberal-conservatives”, who would better like television news as well as social media.

 The 2017 World Press Freedom Index by Reporters Without Borders ranked Slovakia 17th out of 180 countries and the NGO Freedom House described its freedom of the press status as “free” in the last years.

 Following the Murder of Ján Kuciak in 2018, the ranking of Slovakia slid significantly to 33 in 2020 and further to 35 in 2021.

 Media outlets

 The most followed news outlets comprehend major private television channel Markíza, public television Rozhlas a televízia Slovenska - RTVS (Radio and Television Slovakia), and some of the key daily newspapers, especially Sme and Nový Čas.
 Over the years, the internet began to increasingly become an important source for information, over print media and radio as well as becoming a serious rival to television.
-The number of visitors to news portals is increasing, while the circulation of newspapers is declining, as the viewers of the main news programs on television are.
+The number of visitors to news portals is increasing, while the circulation of newspapers as well as viewers of main television news programs are declining.